CFG-Architect/cfg-architect.github.io/content/docs/articles/decoder.md

 A signal to the group receives the status of necessary, dangerous, or unnecessary.

 Thus, **secondary choice** does not merely “come after PAL.”
-It works as the variational-functional level of decoding: it selects which variants of passage have status, weight, and direction under specific conditions.
+It works as the variational-functional level of decoding: it opens the available variants of passage that receive status, weight, and direction under specific conditions.

 A cell changes movement.
 A plant changes the direction of growth.
 An organism shifts into a mode of defense, rest, energy conservation, or active search.
 An animal freezes, flees, or attacks.
 A human freezes, avoids, attacks, hides, seeks support, inhibits action, or changes the mode of passage before any conscious explanation.